 Writing is at the forefront of content marketing.
 It revolves around words.
 Such as blogs, articles, press releases, and captions.
 Of course, there are aspects of content that don’t require professional writing abilities, but for the most part, long-form blog content is the most significant impact.

 It’s important.
 Nobody denies that.
 So, you need to stop being so critical of yourself.
-Take a stroll through popular blogger’s earliest work.
+Take a stroll through the popular blogger’s earliest work.
 You’ll find that they weren’t the best, too.

 There’s a high chance that you have an inferiority complex with your writing.
-Making you believe that you’re awful when you’re really not.
+Making you believe that you’re awful when you’re not.

 Importantly, every single writer out there has room to improve.
 It doesn’t matter how skilled you are.